aszepieniec/stark-brainfuck/docs/engine.md

 ## STARK Engine Workflow

 A STARK engine consists of three parts: a virtual machine, a prover, and a verifier.
-While an execution of the virtual machine does not need be followed up with a prover, the fact that this option exists implies that the instruction set architecture had better be friendly to proving and verifying.
+While an execution of the virtual machine does not need be followed up with a prover, the fact that this option exists implies that the instruction set architecture had better be conducive to proving and verifying.
+Specifically, it should be easily *arithmetizable* – describable as the zero set of a small number of low-degree multivariate polynomials.

 The virtual machine has two modes of operation:
  - `run` takes the program and the input, executes the program, and returns the output.